CatSkald/legendary-creatures/pages/about.en.md

 Only describe creatures originating from folklore, mythos, legends and tales.

-Popular culture, fiction literature, modern interpretations - we do not count all of that as a good source.
+Popular culture, fiction literature, modern interpretations - those are are not suitable sources for this website.